nahK994/neat-go-arch/README.md

 - The **use case defines an interface** like `UserRepository`, describing required operations.
 - The **repository layer implements this interface**, handling actual database operations.
 - The **use case knows only the interface**, not the implementation — maintaining decoupling.

+---

+### 📝 Final Thoughts

+Clean Architecture might seem like overkill for small projects, but it pays off big time for larger, long-term projects.
+By keeping business logic separate from tech details, you avoid tangled dependencies and make your app more testable, flexible, and maintainable.

+When in doubt, keep your code clean and your architecture cleaner! 🧼✨